cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 # Purpose:
-The purpose of the repo is to provide some simple scripts that install kubernetes on a set of VMs.
+The purpose of the repo is to provide some simple scripts that install kubernetes on a set of VMs on your VM manager's default Bridged Network.
-This is intended to illustrate the entire process so it can be understood, then adapted to your on-prem environment and improved and extended with your chosen distributed applications.
+This is intended to illustrate the entire process so it can be understood, then adapted to your ops environment and improved and extended with your chosen distributed applications.
-The directory structure is intended to be mounted by all VMs.
+This repo's directory structure is intended to be mounted by all VMs.
 A mount script is provided that can be pasted into a native ssh terminal (not a UTM display window).
 **Regarding Ephemeral and Generated files:**
 * Package keys are occasionally updated so they may be included in this repo, but you will update them manually at the start of this process.
 * The master node writes join-config and private keys to guest/generated folder, which is not committed to this repo.
 * Worker nodes will customize the join-config and CNI CIDR, writing only to their own internal HOME directory.
+Once your cluster is running, you will access it from the host and we can add applications like MinIO(an Object Store) Finally, we explore sophistications such as running on a separate private network or adding an ingress controller (may require components internal and external to your cluster).

 # Tested on:
 UTM 4.6.2(104) on Apple M4 running Sequoai 15.2

 # Process Overview:
 ## Prep host:
+Create ~/.kube/ dir for CLI keys
+Install helm and kubectl so we can interact with the cluster once its running.
 Clone this repo
 Download latest crio and kubernetes package keys